sondretb/Liars_Dice/README.md

 # Liars_Dice
-To correctly run the app you must use an Android 22 Lolipop API.
+To correctly run the app you must use an Android 22 Lollipop API or later.
 You'll need two emulators to play the game.
 (Subject to change if we add a developer mode with fake players)

 It is adviced to have Ndm and NodeJs installed.